Bologna Foodie Guide: What & Where to Eat in Bologna

 This Bologna Food Guide has everything you need to know about food in Bologna, Italy, to have an extraordinary culinary journey in this amazing city!

 Want to know WHAT to eat in Bologna?
-From fresh pastas and delectable sauces to cured meats and aged cheeses, here’s our list of the great food Bologna, Italy is known for: 21 Best Foods in Bologna!
+From fresh pastas and delectable sauces to cured meats and aged cheeses, jump to our list of the great food Bologna, Italy is known for: 21 Best Foods in Bologna!

 Want to know WHERE to eat in Bologna?
 Knowing the best restaurants in Bologna to find the best foods in Bologna is key!
-Here is our list of the Best Restaurants in Bologna, Italy.
+Jump to our list of the Best Restaurants in Bologna, Italy.

 Want to know MORE FOODIE FAVORITES in Bologna?
 Finding the best food in Bologna is not just about restaurants.
-Click on the following to find the Best Bologna Food Shops, Best Bologna Local Markets, Best Bologna Gelato, and Best Bologna Cooking Class and Food Tours!
+Click on the following to jump to the Best Bologna Food Shops, Best Bologna Local Markets, Best Bologna Gelato, and Best Bologna Cooking Class and Food Tours!

 Bologna Food Culture